athowes/beyond-borders/README.md

 ## R package dependencies

-This repository is supported by the [`bsae`](https://github.com/athowes/bsae) package, which can be installed from Github via:
+This analysis is supported by the [`bsae`](https://github.com/athowes/bsae) package, which can be installed from Github via:

 ```r
 devtools::install_github("athowes/bsae")